 The Bottom Line

-There is a lot of both anecdotal evidence and hard science that says there is a whole list of dangers associated with riding without hearing protection, and no net benefit.
-If you’re not wearing ear plugs when you ride, give some re-useable foamies from Hearos a try along with your next order.
-Even if you’re a skeptic, spending $5 to find out if they work for you is a cheap experiment.
-Compared to how much you value your lifelong ability to hear, earplugs are a pretty tiny investment.
+Here’s what it comes down to: there is a lot of both anecdotal evidence and hard science that says there is a whole list of dangers associated with riding without hearing protection, but no net benefit.
+So if you’re not wearing ear plugs when you ride, we’d like you to give some re-useable foamies from Hearos a try along with your next order.
+Even if you’re a skeptic, spending $5 to find out if they work for you is a cheap experiment, and compared to how much you value your lifelong ability to hear, earplugs are a pretty tiny investment.